 Throughout these years, Catharine Kerlin Wilder, as one obituary put it, "played a prominent role as a faculty spouse."
 She was also active in clubs, joining the prestigious Saturday Morning Club in Boston in 1961, and engaged in charitable work for the public library and the Kneisel Hall School of Music, both in Blue Hill.
 After his retirement in 1963, the Wilders travelled around the world extensively for the next few decades.
 A few years after her husband died in 1993, Catharine Kerlin Wilder moved to a nursing home in Brunswick, Maine, closer to her daughter.
 In 2000, she published her memoir entitled Milestones in My Life.
 Three month shy of her 100th birthday, Catharine Kerlin Wilder died in Maine and is buried next to her husband in Mount Carmel Burial Ground, Hamden, Connecticut.

 Peace activist; teacher.
 The collection includes correspondence, photographs, scrapbooks, childhood memorabilia, drafts of memoirs, and essays written by Wilder.
 Especially well documented are her years in Geneva (1929-1934) when she worked at the League of Nations as well as papers of Wilder's friend Hope Sewell French during her years (1930s) working for the League of Nations in Geneva, including correspondence, photographs, scrapbook, and articles, written by French and others.
 Also of interest is the American women's suffrage campaign material, amassed by Wilder's mother, including correspondence, pamphlets, speeches, and memorabilia.
-[NOTE: The contents list for this collection is not online.
-Contact the Sophia Smith Collection if you would like one sent to you.]

 Other Finding Aids